Alexandre Lacazette

 Lacazette began his senior career with hometown club Lyon in 2010, at age 19.
 Initially a wide forward, he was converted into a striker, and finished as Ligue 1 top goalscorer and won Ligue 1 Player of the Year in the 2014–15 season.
-In 2017, Lacazette was the subject of a then-club record association football transfer when he signed for Arsenal in a transfer worth up to £47.5 million (€53 million), with whom he won the FA Cup in 2020 and reached the 2019 UEFA Europa League Final.
+In 2017, Lacazette was the subject of a then-club record association football transfer when he signed for Arsenal in a transfer worth up to £46.5 million (€53 million), with whom he won the FA Cup in 2020 and reached the 2019 UEFA Europa League final.
 In 2022, Lacazette returned to Lyon on a free transfer, and became the club's second-highest all-time top goalscorer.

 Lacazette made his debut for the senior side of the France national team in 2013, after he represented his nation across all youth levels.
 Lacazette was a key contributor in France's victory in the 2010 UEFA European Under-19 Championship, where he scored the match-winning goal in the final against Spain.
 He recorded three goals in sixteen appearances.

 Early life

-Lacazette was born in Lyon, to a family of Guadeloupean origin.
-He is the youngest of four boys.
-One of his brothers, Benoît, played in the Swiss second division and French fourth division and was the coach in the Lyon futsal club: Lyon Footzik Futsal.
-His cousin, Romuald, is also a professional footballer and plays as a central midfielder.
+Alexandre Armand Lacazette was born on 28 May 1991 in Lyon, to a family of Guadeloupean origin.

+He was the youngest of four boys.
+One of his brothers, Benoît, played football in the Swiss second division and French fourth division.
+His cousin, Romuald, is also a footballer.

 Club career

 Lyon

 Upon his arrival at the club, Lacazette began training at the Centre Tola Vologe, the club's training centre.
 While undergoing training, he was likened to former Lyon striker Sonny Anderson by many coaches, including the player himself.
 As a youth player, Lacazette played in the club's under-18 team that finished in third place in the Championnat National des moins de 18 ans during the 2007–08 season.
 The following season, he began making appearances for the club's Championnat de France Amateur (CFA) reserve team, scoring five goals in 19 CFA matches.
-In the 2009–10 season, Lacazette had a stellar campaign in the CFA, scoring 12 goals in 22 appearances.
+In the 2009–10 season, Lacazette scored 12 goals in 22 appearances in the CFA.